This post may contain affiliate links. Please read my disclosure.

 Add the butter to the flour mixture and use a pastry cutter or 2 knifes to mix in and then fold in the white chocolate and raspberries.

-Mix the buttermilk and vanilla extract into the dry ingredients until just incorporated.
-Then place the dough on a floured surface and form into a disc about 1 ½ inches thick.
+Then place the dough on a floured surface and form into a circle about 1 inch thick.
 Cut into 8-10 slices.

 FAQs